 This is the most reliable way to confirm a diagnosis of Cushing’s disease.
 These tests evaluate the interactions that are occurring between the hypothalamus, the pituitary gland, and the adrenal gland.
 The interaction between these glands is known as the hypothalmic-pituitary-adrenal axis.
 The first goal is to determine if Cushing’s disease exists.
 The next step is to determine if it is pituitary dependent (PD) or non-pituitary dependent (an adrenal tumor- AT).
 You might want to go back to the Cause Section above for a review before proceeding further.

 Testing this axis is not as easy as it sounds.
 The mammalian body is a dynamic system with thousands of chemical reactions and interactions occurring simultaneously.
-Also, levels of cortisol are in a continual state of flux.
-Because of this there are inherent limitations with laboratory testing.
+Also, levels of cortisol are in a continual state of flux, depending on the time of day, the season, medications, diet, and stress levels.
+Underlying diseases like Urinary Tract Infections can affect these screening tests, and need to be controlled first.
+Because of all this variability, interpreting these tests can be problematic, and it is not uncommon to repeat them in the future to look for consistent findings and monitor trends.

 The normal values in animals calculated by a particular lab are called reference values.
 They reflect 95% of the population, statistically the same thing as the values that fall under the bell shaped curve.
 Not every animal falls perfectly into this range, so there is always a degree of interpretation needed in determining whether a value is abnormal or not.
 Eventually, it boils down to a determination of probabilities, coupled with experience in diagnosing diseases in animals.